-Moreover, Defendants do not dispute that the process to obtain senior-level consent is onerous-so onerous, it has rarely been invoked for KSTs since 2008.
+Moreover, Defendants do not dispute that the process to obtain senior-level consent is onerous-so onerous, it has rarely been invoked.
 Plfs' Mot. at 7.
-Nor do they dispute that the default is that USCIS will not approve KSTs in CARRP, even though that is not grounds for ineligibility.
+Nor do they dispute that the default is that USCIS, even though that is not grounds for ineligibility.
 Id. at 7, 9-10, 31.

-Given its bars to approval, CARRP teaches officers to find ways to deny eligible applicants due to unresolved NS concerns.
-Defendants admit they instruct officers to find pretextual bases to deny applicants with unresolved NS concerns, Defs' Mot. at 14, and they do not refute the clear directives in CARRP trainings to deny eligible applicants wherever possible.
+Given its bars to approval, CARRP teaches officers to find ways to deny eligible applicants due to .
+Defendants admit they instruct officers to find pretextual bases to deny applicants with , Defs' Mot. at 14, and they do not refute the clear directives in CARRP trainings to deny eligible applicants wherever possible.
 Plfs' Mot. at 6, 15; see, e.g., Ex.
-105 at CAR 1275 (where applicant is eligible the "purpose" is to "resolve the concern, or deny the case"); Ex.
-16 at DEF-00116759.0146 (same).8 Defendants rely on the self-serving declaration of one USCIS official who claims that the instruction is to only deny ineligible applicants, but the document he cites actually underscores CARRP's default focus on delay and denial of eligible applicants.
+105 at CAR 1275 (where applicant is eligible the "purpose" is context.
+See Ex.
+104 (USCIS Dep.
+132:22-133:12).

+7 USCIS does not require this senior-level concurrence to approve any immigration benefits in any other to "resolve the concern, or deny the case"); Ex.
+16 at DEF-00116759.0146 (same).
+Defendants rely on the self-serving declaration of one USCIS official who claims that the instruction is to only deny ineligible applicants, but the document he cites actually underscores CARRP's default focus on delay and denial of eligible applicants.
 Defs' Mot. at 20.
 The document cited-which is from an inadmissible 2020 training module, see infra Part IV.E-states that, if an applicant is eligible, but the NS concern is unresolved, either: (1) get a senior leader to sign off on approval, or (2) go back and do more vetting "to look for potential ineligibility."
 Defs' Ex.
 14 at DEF-00432008.
 The admissible version of the same training slide more plainly states option (2) as "we have to find a way to not have to approve."
 Hyatt Decl. ¶5, Ex.
 B at 9 (comparing slides), filed concurrently; Ex.
-19 at DEF-0090968.0014 (explaining that the purpose of 'going back' to do more vetting on an eligible application is towards "the specific end of not approving" eligible applicants if they can possibly help it, and that is contrary to law.
+19 at DEF-0090968.0014 (explaining that the purpose of 'going back' to do more vetting on an eligible application is towards "the specific end of not approving an NS concern").
+The record is clear that CARRP at its core is about officers "not approving" eligible applicants if they can possibly help it, and that is contrary to law.